 NapBot: Sleep and Nap Tracker

-The premium version for $9.99 will additionally provide sleep history reports, detailing sleep patterns and trends, and even supports a calendar historical view of sleep logs, allowing for better future sleep planning.
-It even works for those who like to take their mid-afternoon naps.
+The premium version for $9.99 will additionally provide sleep history reports detailing sleep patterns and trends.
+It even supports a calendar historical view of sleep logs, allowing for better future sleep planning.

 You can download NapBot on the App Store for free with in-app purchases.

 Sleep ++ is among the most popular sleep tracking apps for the Apple Watch, not just because it’s free, but because it is simple to use.
 The app does have ads, which can be removed with a premium version, but they are not overwhelming.

 The app does all of the sleep trackings automatically, with a very simple interface that lets you start and stop your sleep time, with data tracked during the running time.
 It can be companioned by Apple Health, automatically being set to port sleep data to it.

 The data is not overly insightful and not as detailed as some other third-party applications.